delan/labstat/README.md

 Usage: `./cleanup.sh [file-name]`

-Use this tool to cleanup a dump from the other tools.
+Use this tool to clean a dump from the other tools.
 This tool takes in a file, and does a number of things:

 * Sorts the output by hostname ascending, then by timestamp descending
 * Prunes all entries for a particular hostname except the most recent

-If you redirect the output to a file, don't use the same file name as the input because obviously reading from and writing to the same file simultaneously is a bad idea™.
+If you redirect the output to a file, don't use the same file name as the input because reading from and writing to the same file simultaneously is obviously a bad idea™.